Introduction to Post Traumatic Stress Disorder

 - Broadly define basic concepts related to trauma

-- Recognize and assess symptoms of post-traumatic stress disorder, peritraumatic distress and peritraumatic dissociation
+- Recognize and assess symptoms of post-traumatic stress disorder according to DSM-IV-TR, peritraumatic distress as well as peritraumatic dissociation

 - Assess for symptoms of psychological distress following a wide-scale traumatic event (eg.: terrorist attack) by having the capacity to effectively execute a psychological triage

-- Use the following scientifically-validated tests: Semi-structured clinical interview (Montreal Clinician Administered PTSD Scale; M-CAPS), the Impact of Event Scale-Revised (IES-R), the Peritraumatic Dissociative Experience Questionnaire (PDEQ) and the Peritraumatic Distress Inventory (PDI).
+- Use the following scientifically-validated diagnostic tests: Semi-structured clinical interview (Montreal Clinician Administered PTSD Scale; M-CAPS), the Impact of Event Scale-Revised (IES-R), the Peritraumatic Distress Inventory (PDI) and the Peritraumatic Dissociative Experience Questionnaire (PDEQ).

 This training is available exclusively online and utilizes an autonomous format.
 Participants must demonstrate independence and be comfortable with the online training format.
 The Introduction to Post-traumatic Stress Disorder training is currently available in English and French.